OXID-eSales/oxideshop-user-documentation/configuration/images.rst

 * :guilabel:`Convert images automatically to WebP format`: Increase the browser speed.

-  To do this, you can automatically convert the images to WebP image format.
+  To do this, you can automatically convert the images to the WebP image format.

 The option :guilabel:`Send e-mails with inline Images` has nothing to do with image generation.
 With this setting selected, product images will be sent in e-mails, which means that the e-mail that will be sent as order confirmation will contain product images.
 This will lead to larger e-mail sizes which may cause problems when sending and receiving e-mails.
 By default, e-mails are sent without product images.
 Product images will be downloaded by the customer's mail program upon reading the e-mail.